EvanCraine/eCraine/content/publications/maltBarley_G2G/index.md

 tags: [barley]

-title: "From Ground to Glass: Evaluation of Unique Barley Varieties for Craft Malting, Craft Brewing, and Consumer Sensory""
+title: "From Ground to Glass: Evaluation of Unique Barley Varieties for Craft Malting, Craft Brewing, and Consumer Sensory"

 #The url_ links can either point to local or web content.
 Associated local publication content, may be copied to the publication’s folder and referenced like url_code = "code.zip".